bhoward/focsipedia/docs/fp/intro.md

 ## Function Values

-So far, we have only talked about expressions and variables.
+So far, we have only talked about expressions, variables, and (briefly) methods.
 The heart of functional programming, of course, is the **function**.
 In Scala, functions are just another type of value, along with integers, strings, _etc._
 We write the function value that takes **parameters** `a`, `b`, `c` and returns the expression `e` using the syntax `(a, b, c) => e`.